Out of stock

 No need to repeat — one single application is enough.

 How long does it keep?
-Store Biochar like you would store compost: In a cool dark place with sufficient humidity.
+Store Biochar like you would store compost: In a cool dark place with sufficient air and humidity.
 Protect from heat and sun.
 Properly stored, Biochar’s shelf life is at least one year.

 Bag and lining are 100% paper and fully compostable.